aayushverma19/demo-for-PR/POC/README.md

 ![image](https://github.com/user-attachments/assets/3c511a76-cdba-4e55-8dee-0cc0a80e16a1)

+Integrates your changes into the main codebase.

 ## **16. Review for any merge conflicts after submission.**

 ![image](https://github.com/user-attachments/assets/bf70d09a-07b2-4cc9-8d6a-a61e9eecb86c)

+Ensures the changes are compatible with the main branch.

 ## **17. If the branch is no longer required, delete it after merging the changes.**

 ![image](https://github.com/user-attachments/assets/cb56288f-c267-424a-a579-9f6f3d2b09d3)

+Keeps the repository clean by removing unused branches.

 # Rules and Best Practices for Pull Requests